acidicoala/SmokeAPI/README.md

 This is because the current hook mode installation method has to directly launch game executable.
 However, by default Steam doesn't do that, instead it launches certain wrappers that setup game environment with optimal parameters.
-Hence, launching a game without those wrappers might cause issues.
-That is why proxy mode is recommended on Linux for now.
+Hence, launching a game without those wrappers might cause issues in theory.
+However, in practice real tests show that hook mode has higher chance of success compared to proxy mode.
+So, at the end of the day, try both modes to see which one works best for you.

 ### 🔀 Proxy mode (🐧 Linux)